octokit/octokit.js/CONTRIBUTING.md

 Before you create a new Issue:

 1. Please make sure there is no [open issue](https://github.com/octokit/auth-oauth-user-client.js/issues?utf8=%E2%9C%93&q=is%3Aissue) yet.
-2. If it is a bug report, include the steps to reproduce the issue and please create a reproducible test case on [runkit.com](https://runkit.com/).
+2. If it is a bug report, include the steps to reproduce the issue, and please create a reproducible test case on [runkit.com](https://runkit.com/).
 Example: https://runkit.com/gr2m/octokit-rest-js-1808
 3. If it is a feature request, please share the motivation for the new feature, what alternatives you tried, and how you would implement it.
-4. Please include links to the corresponding github documentation.
+4. Please include links to the corresponding GitHub documentation.

-## Setup the repository locally
+## Set up the repository locally

 First, fork the repository.

-Setup the repository locally.
+Set up the repository locally.
 Replace `<your account name>` with the name of the account you forked to.

 ```shell
 git clone https://github.com/<your account name>/auth-oauth-user-client.js.git